anilkumar1234/TameOfThrones/README.md

 # TameOfThrones

-This project is a solution to famous TameOfThronws problem from GeekTrust.
+This project is a solution to famous problem from GeekTrust.

 # Prerequisites
 1) Java8